abridged/collabland-dev/help-docs/command-center/create-a-tgr/how-to-create-a-tgr.md

    - Description (optional): A description of your TGR that will only be displayed in the CC for reference purposes.

-   - Chain type: The blockchain network that the token for this TGR is on.
+   - Chain Type: The blockchain network that the token for this TGR is on.
 See the [full list of Collab.Land-supported chains](/help-docs/key-features/token-gate-communities#supported-blockchains--tokens) and corresponding token types.

-   - Token type: The type of token used for the TGR.
+   - Token Type: The type of token used for the TGR.

    - Address: The contract address of your token.